Hamilton Juvenile Crimes Lawyer

-Experienced Criminal Defense Attorneys Aggressively Defend Juvenile Crime Charges in Mercer County and Throughout New Jersey
+Experienced Hamilton Juvenile Crimes Lawyer Aggressively Defends Juvenile Criminal Charges in Mercer County and Throughout New Jersey

 Juvenile offenders can avoid severe penalties with the right legal representation and instead complete community service, rehabilitation, or other non-imprisonment alternatives.
-However, without proper legal guidance from an experienced criminal defense attorney, juvenile crimes can have a serious impact on the rest of a young person’s life.
+However, without proper legal guidance from an experienced Hamilton juvenile crimes lawyer, juvenile criminal offenses can have a serious impact on the rest of a young person’s life.

 In the State of New Jersey, a person is tried as a juvenile if he or she is under the age of 18 at the time their offense was committed.
 Even if the juvenile turns 18 during a trial, they are still treated as a juvenile.

 However, New Jersey judges have quite a wide discretion on how to handle juvenile cases.
 In very serious cases, such as murder or assault, it is possible for a judge to waive the juvenile up and try him or her as an adult.
 When this happens, a juvenile could face adult charges and be imprisoned.